FOREX-Dollar nears pandemic peaks as investors seek safety | Business

 FOREX-Dollar nears pandemic peaks as investors seek safety

+The Chinese yuan took a breather following a steep decline that appears to have had the blessing of authorities, steadying at 6.5575 per dollar.
+Data also showed Chinese industrial profit growth quickened in March.

+AUSSIE BOUNCE U.S. earnings are likely to set the tone across financial markets later in the day, ahead of U.S. growth data due on Thursday where a solid showing could reinforce bets on rates moving sharply higher at the Federal Reserve's May meeting.

-Commodity currencies have also been sold in favour of the greenback, driving the New Zealand dollar close to its lowest levels of this year at $0.6562 and the Australian dollar to a two-month low of $0.7119.
-The Aussie was steady in early trade ahead of inflation data due at 0130 GMT.
+Commodity currencies have also sold lately in favour of the safety of the greenback, driving the New Zealand dollar close to its lowest levels of this year at $0.6562.
+The Australian dollar caught a modest boost after Australian consumer prices surged at their fastest annual pace in two decades, spurring speculation that interest rates could be lifted from record lows as soon as next week.

-"The dollar is the hedge in markets presently, while commodities including gold are no longer working as effectively," said analysts at Citi.
-"The dollar is 'quality carry,'" they added.
-"The dollar also offers more yield than any of the other safe haven FX alternatives."
+The Aussie rose as much as 0.6% to $0.7171.
+"With trimmed mean inflation already higher than at the start of previous tightening cycles, the Reserve Bank of Australia may opt for a 50 bp hike at its June meeting," said Marcel Thieliant at Capital Economics.

-Still, safety flows have also supported the yen, which lifted away from recent lows to a one-week high of 126.96 and overnight enjoyed its best day on the struggling British pound in more than two years.
-The Bank of Japan meets on Wednesday and Thursday and markets see some risk of adjustment to forecasts or even policy changes to try and arrest the yen's recent tumble.
+Elsewhere the stronger dollar dented an attempted bounce for the yen, which had seen some support from safety flows and positioning for the risk of a policy shift.
+The yen last traded about 0.3% lower at 127.60 per dollar.
+The Bank of Japan meets on Wednesday and Thursday and markets see some risk of adjustment to forecasts or even policy changes to try and arrest the currency's recent weakness.

-Japanese Prime Minister Fumio Kishida played down such a risk on Tuesday.
-The Chinese yuan, down more than 3.5% for the month, was under pressure at 6.5902 per dollar in offshore trade.
-The South Korean won was slammed to a two-year trough after North Korea pledged to boost its nuclear arsenal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)